netbeast/docs/chapters/guides_and_resources/index.md

 [** - Discover your Netbeast: **](https://www.gitbook.com/book/netbeast/docs/edit#/edit/master/chapters/guides_and_resources/discover_your_netbeast.md)

-Here we will explain how to identify your Netbeast device in a
+Here we will explain how to identify your Netbeast device in a wifi Network, you will be allowed to know the Ip address, so you will be able to connect to it easily without looking on your router configuration menu.